 Cracks and tears in the silicone lining of the pot’s sealing mechanism is the main culprit to look for.
 Although it’s designed to withstand high temperatures and pressure, the sealing ring will wear down over time, that’s just a fact.
 If it allows pressure to escape, you should replace it with a new one.
 Make sure it’s an authentic Instant Pot sealing ring which has passed safety tests, including UL, FDA and LFGB, like this one:

 Sealing rings that haven’t passed the tests might be made of unhealthy materials that break down quickly in high temperature settings.
 Obviously not the best solution for an Instant Pot.
 You can find authentic sealing rings on Amazon.
 Make sure that it’s the right size.
-Here is a wide selection of sealing rings for Instant Pots on Amazon (aff link).

 2. Check that the sealing ring is seated properly